Your Spine | Your Quality of Life

 Medications can improve quality of life via pain abatement.

 Foods, Vitamins, and Minerals play a key role in the health of our bone structure.
-Vitamins A, B, D, K, minerals, Zinc, Magnesium as well as antioxidants are helpful to keeping bones and connective tissue strong.
+Vitamins A, B, D, K, minerals, Zinc, Magnesium as well as antioxidants are helpful in keeping bones and connective tissue strong.

 With a better understanding of the way osteoporosis changes your life, you too might be able to find solutions to improve your QOL.